xipki/xipki/README.md

     preload bin/karaf
     ```

-    If you have changed the content within folder $XIPKI_HOME/etc or $XIPKI_HOME/system, please delete the folder $XIPKI_HOME/data before starting XiPKI.
+    If you have changed the content within folder `$XIPKI_HOME/etc` or `$XIPKI_HOME/system`, please delete the folder `$XIPKI_HOME/data` before starting XiPKI.

 * If you use keys in PKCS#11 device

     Generate keypair with self-signed certificate in PKCS#11 device in karaf terminal
     ```sh
     features:install xipki-security-shell
-    # RSA key, the default labels for demo are RCA1, SubCA1 and SubCAwithCRL1, and the default slot index is 1
+    # RSA key, the labels used in the demo are RCA1, SubCA1 and SubCAwithCRL1, and the slot index is 1
     keytool:rsa -slot <slot index> -key-label <label>

-    # EC key, the default labels for demo are RCA1-EC, SubCA1-EC and SubCAwithCRL1-EC, and the default slot index is 1
+    # EC key, the labels used in the demo are RCA1-EC, SubCA1-EC and SubCAwithCRL1-EC, and the slot index is 1
     keytool:ec  -slot <slot index> -key-label <label> -curve secp256r1

-    # DSA key, the default labels for demo are RCA1-DSA, SubCA1-DSA and SubCAwithCRL1-DSA, and the default slot index is 1
+    # DSA key, the labels used in the demo are RCA1-DSA, SubCA1-DSA and SubCAwithCRL1-DSA, and the slot index is 1
     keytool:dsa  -slot <slot index> -key-label <label>
-    ```
-* Initialize the databases

-    ```sh
-    features:install xipki-database-tool

-    dbtool:initdb
     ```

 * Run the pre-configured OSGi-commands in karaf terminal